CTPSSTAFF/geocrosswalks/README.md

 was adapted from an internal CTPS spreadsheet, that was expanded in Spring 2023.
 Much of the work was done using found datasets that appeared to be useful or official.

+Updated: June 2025: Added Manchester by the Sea to CATA; subscript:
+\_2025

 The fields included are shown below: